profiseedev/kubernetes/README.md

 	Check confirm
 	Save

-##View container config manager logs in kubernetes
+## View container config manager logs "live" in kubernetes

 	Starting with 2020R2, the configuration manager log (startup) is now streamed to kubernetes you can view it by running this, the -f is "follow" and will stream it as it goes (tail)